 Do you view or have you considered your role as a yoga teacher being an act of service?
 Not that you are just offering a service or product.
-Certainly you are offering a service to the students you teach but are you taking action from a heart of service?
+Certainly, you are offering a service to the students you teach but are you taking action from a heart of service?
 Are you serving the students you are teaching, the ownership of the space where you teach, and fellow teachers from a heart and attitude that adds value to the relationship and interaction within the act of serving?

 Someone who serves from a heart of service is someone who looks outside of themselves and chooses to take action with the intent of adding value to the experience for others.
-The key emphasis here is that within the context of service there is an outward value-driven action taken towards others.
-Interestingly, not only do individuals on the receiving end of this act of service benefit, but the individual who engages and initiates the act of service finds great value and efficiency of being, as well.
+The key emphasis here is that within the context of service, there is an outward value-driven action taken towards others.
+Interestingly, not only do individuals on the receiving end of this act of service benefit, but the individual who engages and initiates the act of service finds great value and efficiency in being, as well.

-Stewardship is an acknowledgement of gratitude for all that you have and the responsibility to safeguard and manage (well, I might add) all that has been bestowed upon you.
+Stewardship is an acknowledgment of gratitude for all that you have and the responsibility to safeguard and manage (well, I might add) all that has been bestowed upon you.
 Stewardship has just as much importance and relevance to the act of service and connection found in being a yoga teacher.
 How does stewardship factor into and impact our service as yoga teachers?

 Stewardship applies in your approach to the role and relationship you step into when you accept a position to teach.
 The ultimate support that you can offer to the ownership and management of the spaces where you teach is to approach the position, and the actual teaching space as a gift.